Thamesmead to become a major Cultural Hub for London

 - As well as hosting a range of pop up stalls and markets supporting the Enterprise Kitchen

 This amazing building will once again become the focus of cultural and community life for residents and visitors alike to Thamesmead.

-This will be supported by an additional provision of Low Cost Accomodation for artists designers and makers, the next stage of our successful decade long Residential Live Work scheme.
+This will be supported by an additional provision of Low Cost Accommodation for artists designers and makers, the next stage of our successful decade-long Residential Live Work scheme.

 Peabody have ambitious regeneration plans for Thamesmead, part of which will include a programme of phased demolition and development of thousands of quality modern homes and improved public realm.
-Prior to the phased demolition Peabody will use property guardians to secure otherwise vacant properties and Bow Arts have been appointed to provide vacant property security.
-We will use these properties which would otherwise remain vacant to provide temporary low cost accommodation for those working in the creative and cultural sectors.
-Working with Peabody we will ensure this temporary low cost offer is safe and well managed and will help support the aim of of a long term creative community in Thamesmead, supporting local education and people led regeneration in the area.
+Prior to the phased demolition, Peabody will use property guardians to secure otherwise vacant properties and Bow Arts have been appointed to provide vacant property security.
+We will use these properties which would otherwise remain vacant to provide temporary low-cost accommodation for those working in the creative and cultural sectors.
+Working with Peabody we will ensure this temporary low-cost offer is safe and well managed and will help support the aim of a long-term creative community in Thamesmead, supporting local education and people led regeneration in the area.